Navigating Year-End Considerations in Dental Offices

 - Office Parties

-- Bonuses vs Gifts: it is important to differentiate between bonuses, which should be earned, and gifts, which are given freely.
+- Bonuses vs Gifts: it is essential to differentiate between bonuses, which should be earned, and gifts, which are given freely.

 - Handling year-end Emergency Patients